• English

 whom I personally find refreshingly outstanding in the dynastic context on hand.

 Although he was not concerned about social advancement through marriage, which remained childless, he was fond of the fine arts and individual joie de vivre, I cannot avoid the fact that this historically proven cheerful and pleasant contemporary, brother and uncle always brings a smile on my face.
+And, as I had to realize, he is not sufficiently appreciated for the fact that it is only thanks to his economic decision that the Schwechat brewery could ultimately pass into the family.

 Manfred II